Nate Oliver (ice hockey): Buffalo Beauts

+Post-hockey career

+Having made a transition to acting, Oliver took on a role as an associate producer in 2024 for the film CATnip, a horror/comedy Christmas movie about residents of an apartment building trapped with feral cats.
+Scheduled for release in 2025, the cast includes the likes of Chevy Chase, Bruce Dern and Joey Lauren Adams.
+Oliver is also poised to appear in the film as a paramedic.

 Personal

 Oliver considers his closest friend in hockey to be Finnish Olympian and HPK team manager Maija Hassinen-Sullanmaa and he credits her as one of the main influences in his becoming a professional women's hockey GM.